 Training is an absolute must for any dog, but it’s especially important for Carolina Dogs.
 Since they are still very much wild dogs, they retain much of their survival and feral nature.
 This includes their resourcefulness (digging, foraging, etc.), hunting instinct, prey drive, and pack mentality.

 Training and caring for a Carolina Dog is difficult.
 So thankfully, they’re exceptionally easy to groom.
-They have a reputation for keeping themselves clean effectively bathing themselves like cats do.
+They have a reputation for keeping themselves clean and effectively bathing themselves as cats do.
 There’s not much required on your part when it comes to keeping their coat groomed.

 There’s really no healthier dog around than a Carolina Dog.
 And that’s all due to their feral background.
 They’ve survived in the wild for thousands of years fighting off disease and developing natural immunity to many illnesses that plague domesticated dogs.